Dockerfiles and fly.toml

 Out of Memory

-RAM memory is a precious commodity - both to those on Hobby plans who want to remain within or near the free allowances, and to apps that want to scale to be able to handle a large number of concurrent connections.
+RAM is a precious commodity - both to those on Hobby plans who want to remain within or near the free allowances, and to apps that want to scale to be able to handle a large number of concurrent connections.

 Both fullstaq and jemalloc are used by many to reduce their memory footprint.
 As every application is different, test your application to see if either are appropriate for you.
 Enabling one or both can be done by regenerating your Dockerfile and specifying the appropriate option(s):